arbertrary/decker-time-capsule/test/decks/poll-deck.md

 - Press `c` to toggle the QR code
 - Click the arrow icon to login to save poll results.
 - Press `a` to toggle the poll state opened/closed
-- Timed polls will automatically close
 - Press `t` to toggle poll results.
 - Drag results box to new location if needed.

 ## Dashboard

 - Open the QR code on the slide deck and click the arrow to login.
 Poll results will then be saved to your account.
-- Access `https://polls.hci.informatik.uni-wuerzburg.de/dash.html` to view poll results.
+View results at: `https://polls.hci.informatik.uni-wuerzburg.de/dash.html`